stevenleep/comparison/README.md

 Usage Scenarios:
 - *App Update*：you are developing an app and need to check if it needs to be updated!
 - *Dependency Update...*
+- *A version management platform for file systems*

 ## Install
 ```bash